dlt-interoperability/commitment-agent/readme.md

 queried by an external agent to retrieve state and a proof of membership of that state in the accumulator.

+This project has two modules:

+1. The Fabric client is a process that subscribes to block events coming from the Fabric peer.
+It also maintains the accumulator and runs a gRPC server for the external client to make requests to.
+2. The Ethereum client runs as a separate process and connects to the Ethereum network to publish commitments.
+It runs a gRPC server to receive commitments from the Fabric process.

 ## Prerequisites

 ### Build the RSA accumulator library and publish to MavenLocal

-The external client uses the [rsa-accumulator-kotlin](https://github.com/dlt-interoperability/rsa-accumulator-kotlin) library to verify membership proofs provided by the Fabric agent.
+The commitment agent uses the [rsa-accumulator-kotlin](https://github.com/dlt-interoperability/rsa-accumulator-kotlin) library to maintain an RSA accumulator of the entire state of the Fabric ledger.
 This repository needs to be cloned, built, and published to a local Maven repository.
-Follow instructions in the repo to do this.
-**Change line 21 in the `build.gradle` to point to your local Maven repository directory.**
+Follow instructions in the repo to do this. **Change line 21 in the `build.gradle` to point to your local Maven repository directory.**

 ### Update the config properties